 When you first introduce a new dog to the family, there are plenty of things that could go wrong.
-Some dogs are not immediately social with everyone and some dogs are even dangerous before being properly introduce.
+Some dogs are not immediately social with everyone and some dogs are even dangerous before being properly introduced.
 This is not because the dogs are bad or even aggressive…it is just that some dogs have backgrounds and have not been raised properly to that point.
 Now that you have a new dog and want to introduce them to the family, here are several tips to make sure they are safely integrated.

 Dog training tips to introduce your new dog to the family

-Keep the dog on a leash when you first introduce them to family members and pets
+Let’s start with a very important general tip that applies to all introductions: Keep the dog on a leash when you first introduce them to family members and pets

 When you first bring your new dog into the house, especially a home with other pets, make certain you keep him on a leash for first meetings.
 The reason is quite simple…the introduction can be unpredictable.
 With him on a leash, you should be able to control any outbursts or unhealthy reactions.
 This is especially true when two animals are meeting.
 Always have them both leashed for their own protection until you are sure they are going to get along.

 Bringing a new dog into a household with children requires patience and a step-by-step approach.
 Here’s how to ensure a smooth introduction:

 Preparing and “Training” Your Kids:

 Your kids should know ahead of time what to do and what not to do where the dog is concerned.
 Talk to them about that first meeting and how to act around a puppy or new dog.
 Make sure they know to allow the dog to come to them first.
 Show them how to slowly extend a hand for them to get their scent.
 Let the dog make all the first moves.
 Most of all, don’t scare or startle the dog with sudden movements or sounds.